Profile: Willem-Alexander, King of the Netherlands

 The prince's official biography lists water management, infrastructure, information and communications technology, sport, defence and aviation as special interests.

 According to media reports, his sporting activities include tennis, running, skiing, sailing, golf, horse riding, skating and diving.
-In 1992, he took part in the New York marathon.'Error of judgment'
+In 1992, he took part in the New York marathon.

 The royal couple's investment in a holiday resort project in Mozambique in 2008 turned sour amidst reports of corruption and complaints by locals.

 Eventually they decided to pull out and sold their holiday home in January 2012.

 On Dutch TV, the prince admitted to an "error of judgment" in trying to emphasize the positive aspects of the project for too long.

 "People make mistakes.
 I will make mistakes in the future, too...
 I think we have learnt a lot from this and that it has also been part of the training in our preparation for kinghood," he said.

 In his TV interview, Prince Willem-Alexander said he wanted to be a king who "adheres to tradition" and who can also "unite, represent and encourage society".